anirudhprmar/word-grind/README.md

 Master English vocabulary with WordGrind—AI-powered, personalized learning for fluency, confidence, and smarter language skills.

 ## Core functionalities

-- [X]- Check safety and security -.5hr (server vs client component check with ai , don't query the db on client components, i've done that which i need to fix like getting list of words on client componenet, do all these on server side, rate limitter, also html semetics)

-profile analysis stats check
+loading states on switching tabs or trpc calls shuffle the answers for quiz fix the profile page percentage

-- [ ]- record a demo video and update the landing page with demo video
+- [X]- record a demo video and update the landing page with demo video
 - [ ]- start marketting the app: reddit , x , linkedIn, hacker news distribution is the key - 1.5 hr

 ______

-- [X] - profile pic update
 - [ ] - upstash redis Caching words,profile, quizzes
 - [ ]- additional features to work on : llm suggestions after quiz a analysis , chat with an llm vercel ai sdk , speech to text conversation and one to one call   with aiusing the word you are learning, learderboard